davidwisch/physicscode/site/involved/style.markdown

 <a name="content-headers"></a>
 ### Section Headers

 Markdown makes it easy to drop H1, H2, H3, etc. tags all over your document.
 Just throw some "# # #s" and you're good to go right?
 Wrong!
-The title of your page should be H1 (# in markdown), its subsections should be H2 (## in markdown), it's subsections should be H3, and so on.
+The title of your page should be H1 (# in Markdown), its subsections should be H2 (## in Markdown), its subsections should be H3, and so on.

-Sections should be used to show content heirarchy, not just for creating emphasis.
+Sections should be used to show content hierarchy, not just for creating emphasis.

 In *Physicscode*, H2 tags are underlined to create a sense of separation between major sections.

 <a name="content-images"></a>
 ### Images

 All images should be stored in the physicscode/images directory.
-From there you should store them in folder named after the highest level page (in terms of directory heirarchy) that image will appear on.
+From there you should store them in folder named after the highest level page (in terms of directory hierarchy) that image will appear on.

 All images should be in the **PNG** format.

-All imahes should be imported using the *image* plugin for Jekyll (see [plugins](#plugins) section).
+All images should be imported using the *image* plugin for Jekyll (see [plugins](#plugins) section).

 <a name="conrent-plugins"></a>
 ### Content Plugins